 11 tips to help balance work and family

-Like in developing new habits, achieving and maintaining work-life balance requires time and dedication.
-At times, you may find yourself committing more time to one thing than the other, but the goal is to find a healthy balance that works best for you.
+Like developing new habits, achieving and maintaining a balance between work and family life requires time and dedication.
+You may sometimes commit more time to one thing than the other, but the goal is to find a healthy balance that works best for you.
 There are many different strategies for achieving a healthy work-life balance, including:

 1. Limit nonessential activities

 It can be tempting to engage in activities that limit your time to work on more productive tasks without even realizing it, such as checking personal email, browsing social media and browsing the internet.
 To better prioritize your time at work, consider assessing your daily activities to determine which are least productive.
 Minimizing how much time you spend on these activities can positively impact your productivity and well-being.

 It can be challenging to say "no," especially when you're saying it to your boss or supervisor.
 However, learning when to say it can be essential to your work-life balance.
 When your answer is always "yes" to a task or project, you may start to feel overwhelmed by your increasing workload, which could result in stress and reduced productivity.
 To avoid this, evaluate your schedule and make sure you have the time before seeking additional work.
 If you don't think you can take on another task, explain why to your boss and thank them for considering you.

 Modern technology has enabled employees to remain connected to their work through mobile phones and computers.
 While this allows employers to offer flexible work schedules, it also means employees are accessible 24 hours a day, often taking work home or checking emails after regular business hours rather than waiting until they get back to work the next day.
 It's essential to establish boundaries on your availability after hours and leave work at the office.
 Try to avoid checking work emails while you're at home and only respond to anything that can't wait until the next day.

 4. Consider your schedule